7 Essential Tips For Great Home Appraisal

 • Any permits obtained for the work

 Having this information readily available ensures the appraiser doesn’t overlook valuable updates.
+Commercial appraisers often require similar documentation for business properties.

 6. Know Your Neighborhood’s Selling Points

 Your home’s value isn’t just about the house itself—the neighborhood plays a major role.
 If there have been positive developments in your area, make sure the appraiser is aware of them.
+Professional organizations like The Appraisal Institute emphasize the importance of neighborhood analysis.

 Neighborhood factors that can increase home value: